-(b) Verification vis-à-vis the other banking corporation in which the payment account is managed, and vis-à-vis the banking corporation that issued the means of payment or vis-à-vis a financial institution, that the service recipient is the owner of the payment account and means of payment.
+(b) Verification vis-à-vis the other banking corporation in which the payment account is managed, and vis-à-vis the banking corporation that issued the means of payment, that the service recipient is the owner of the payment account and means of payment, as relevant.
 The banking corporation is also to verify the above when there is a change in the payment account details or a change in the means of payment details (to the extent that such changes are known to the banking corporation).